Nine-month-old Thorn is clinically malnourished, but in desperately poor Cambodia he is still among the lucky ones.

 But a clinic set up in the slum area where Phorn Sileap lives has identified Thorn’s condition and he will be sent to hospital for intensive treatment.

-A report in the science journal Nutrients estimates that malnutrition in Cambodia is costing the country $266 million annually, said Al Jazeera’s Sohail Rahman, reporting from Phnom Penh.
+A report in the science journal Nutrients estimates that malnutrition in Cambodia is costing the country $266m each year, said Al Jazeera’s Sohail Rahman, reporting from Phnom Penh.